 - Prescription required

-5. Hill's Prescription Diet GI Biome Dry Dog Food (Digestive Balance)
+5. Hill's Prescription Diet GI Biome Dry Dog Food Digestive Balance

-- Supports daily digestive health
+- Supports long-term GI health

 Buying Guide: How to Choose the Best Gastrointestinal Dog Food